Diversity In Canadian Film Isn't An Obligation, It's An Opportunity

 The initiatives have started falling into place.
 Last year, the CBC announced that at least half the episodes on scripted television like Murdoch Mysteries, Heartland, Baroness Von Sketch Show and Workin' Moms will employ female directors.
 The National Film Board has committed to parity not just in its production financing but also key creative roles like editing and cinematography in its animation, documentary and interactive works.
 Last month, the Canadian Media Fund announced that it will seek out gender parity on all its juries and require broadcasters commit space in performance envelopes for female-led projects, at least 35 per cent by 2020.

 And last November, Telefilm announced their commitment to parity by 2020.
-In the coming month, we should be seeing results from the first stage in their initiative, a soft-pedal approach that considers projects of "equal quality" and favours the options directed and/or written by a woman.
+In the fall, we should be seeing results from the first stage in their initiative, a soft-pedal approach that considers projects of "equal quality" and favours the options directed and/or written by a woman.

 What and who deems whether projects are equally qualified leaves so much in question, since decision makers already have a poor track record identifying the value in stories about women and minorities.